ch-stark/clusterpermissionblog/clusterpermission.md

-# Unlock Precise Control: How ClusterPermission is evolving in RHACM
+# How ClusterPermission is evolving in RHACM

 Managing Kubernetes across many clusters can quickly get complicated.
 Red Hat Advanced Cluster Management (RHACM) makes this easier by giving you one central place to control everything.
 A key part of this control, and one that's getting even more powerful, is the **ClusterPermission** resource.